-- [D8] The Dictionary Entry Name shall be unique. - [D9] The Dictionary Entry Name shall be extracted from the Data Type definition. - [D10] The Dictionary Entry Name shall be concise and shall not contain consecutive redundant words. - [D11] The Dictionary Entry Name shall not use non-letter characters unless required by language rules. - [D12] The Dictionary Entry Name shall only contain verbs, nouns and adjectives (i.e. no words like and, of, the, etc.).
+- [D8] The Dictionary Entry Name shall be unique. - [D9] The Dictionary Entry Name shall be extracted from the Data Type definition. - [D10] The Dictionary Entry Name shall be concise and shall not contain consecutive redundant words. - [D11] The Dictionary Entry Name shall not use non-alphanumeric characters unless required by language rules.
+Numeric characters should not be used for sequencing. - [D12] The Dictionary Entry Name shall only contain verbs, nouns and adjectives (i.e. no words like and, of, the, etc.) and shall not use numerics for sequencing.
 This rule shall be applied to the English Language, and may be applied to other languages as appropriate. - [D13] Abbreviations and acronyms that are part of the Dictionary Entry Name shall be expanded or explained in the definition. - [D14] The Dictionary Entry Name of a Data Type shall consist of a Representation Term-preceded by Qualifier Term(s) as necessary -followed by a dot, a space character, and the term Type.
 The space character shall separate words in multiword Qualifier Terms and Representation Terms.
 Each Qualifier Term shall be followed by an underscore.
 To allow spell checking of the words in the Dictionary Entry Name, a space character shall follow the underscores after Qualifier Terms.

-Country Identifier.
+Country\ Identifier.
 Type